 When I was younger, I just assumed that all romantic relationships were monogamous, and that as soon as you had the boyfriend / girlfriend conversation you would only be with that person.
 Because that’s the reality that society, TV, and the film industry sells to you.

-I did have a couple of relationships in my early 20s where my boyfriends would ‘let me’ do stuff with women – presumably as they weren’t threatened by them (I don’t tend to date women – a blog on that coming soon), and also one of them liked us having threesomes with other women.
+I did have a couple of relationships in my early 20s where my boyfriends would ‘let me’ do stuff with women – presumably as they weren’t threatened by them.
+Even though I identify as bizexual, I never really properly dated a woman), and also one of them liked us having threesomes with other women.
 But I wasn’t really allowed to do anything with other men.
 This was a massive double standard on that guy’s part since I would literally let him fuck other women in front of me.
 But anyway…

 I think I’ve actually always been polyamorous.
 Around that time of late teens / early 20s, I was unfaithful in a few relationships, and although I knew logically it would hurt the other person, I also didn’t see why I couldn’t be with two people at the same time.